 Culture Trip's Feel-Good Places to Visit in 2021 – Atlas Mountains

-The Moroccan side of the Atlas range is home to diverse stunning landscapes | Dimitrios Papageorgiou / © Culture Trip
+The Moroccan side of the Atlas range is home to stunning, diverse landscapes | Dimitrios Papageorgiou / © Culture Trip

 Given the size of the mountains, many people refer to specific subranges when exploring the Atlas region: Anti-Atlas, High Atlas and Middle Atlas all fall within Morocco, with others covering Tunisia and Algeria.
 Morocco is by far the most popular tourist destination of these, but even so, the Atlas Mountains are relatively under-represented in travel guides and press coverage.

-With the inevitable desire to visit more remote destinations after a year of self-isolation and localised containment, it’s fair to assume people will be looking to visit wide-open spaces in 2021.
+With the inevitable desire to visit more remote destinations after a year of localised containment, it’s fair to assume that people will be looking to visit wide-open spaces in 2021.
 The luxury and intensity of Marrakech might have been the go-to option for European travellers in previous years, but with the added requirement of social distancing, we think a few days in this mountain retreat in Morocco will fit the bill perfectly.